U-M School of Nursing BSN Program - First-Year Applicants

 Educational background

 At the U-M School of Nursing, we like to see applicants who are challenging themselves academically throughout their high school career.
 Students should take advantage of any science courses offered at their high school, as well as any AP or IB courses offered.
 It is recommended to take 4 years of math and sciences during high school with a requirement of taking chemistry and biology.
-A statistics course is not required, however exposure to the subject during high school may be good preparation for our curriculum, as statistics is part of the nursing curriculum at the freshmen level.
+A statistics course is not required, however exposure to the subject during high school may be good preparation for our curriculum, as statistics is part of the nursing curriculum at the first-year level.

 Extracurricular activities